opendp/PSI/README.md

     git merge origin               # bring any changes from master into your branch; resolve any conflicts
     # test your code
     ```
+    - *If you are making a change that takes days/weeks, update your branch more frequently.
 5. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request)
 6. Notify @tercer or @jackmurtagh of the pull request